-It is thought that the discovery of alcohol dates from the Neolithic and as often it was the result of chance: food products had to ferment and thus produce alcohol ...
+It is thought that the discovery of alcohol dates back to the Neolithic and as often it was the result of chance: food products had to ferment and thus produce alcohol ...
 We can produce alcoholic beverages by fermentation maceration, distillation, ...

 The first traces of drinks containing alcohol concern beer ... in Mesopotamia!

-The mead (which we offer on our website the modern version) will date from 7000 BC in China!
+The mead (which we offer on our site the modern version) will date from 7000 BC in China!
 The first written record dates from the Greeks (Aristotle) in 350 BC.

 The Greeks then the Romans and finally the Gauls made it a common drink and even made the drink of the gods ...
 It knew its peak in the Middle Ages, before being supplanted, around the thirteenth century, by the Moretums (wine with the addition of red fruit juice) then Hypocras (wine with honey and spices, freshly discovered).